zetaPRIME/pf-brew/systems/drive-arts.md

 **DP Cost:** 2
 **Use Time:** 1 standard action
 **Area:** 30-foot straight line
-You gather energy in your weapons, swinging them forward and sending a shockwave through the air before you, dealing 2d4 bludgeoning damage to the first enemy you hit, each one thereafter taking half the damage (rounded up) that the previous one took.
+You gather energy in your weapons, swinging them forward and sending a shockwave through the air before you, dealing 2d4 force damage to the first enemy you hit, each one thereafter taking half the damage (rounded up) that the previous one took.

 #### Spin Burst (Su)
 **Requirements:** Driver level 3, melee drive weapon